-- 5.28 Once the scope is confirmed we should set out our provisional views of a case using the provisional views template47. - 5.29 Our provisional views should set out an initial view of the facts of the case and what any information or advice we receive is telling us.
+- 5.28 Once the scope is confirmed we should set out our provisional views of a case using the provisional views template45. - 5.29 Our provisional views should set out an initial view of the facts of the case and what any information or advice we receive is telling us.
 Our provisional views are entirely subject to change dependent on any comments we receive when issued. - 5.30 Templates are available on Dynamics 365. - 5.31 Any communication we therefore have with any party to a case should not suggest we have already reached a decision or are not open to any additional information they may wish to provide.
 For example, we should refer to our provisional views, rather than a decision.
 Contacting the parties at the start of the investigation - 5.32 Contact with the complainant should take place in all cases (Policy requirement), ideally by phone.
 However, the caseworker should consider the complainant's preferences and availability which may mean contacting them by letter or email instead. - 5.33 Ideally, contact with the complainant should take place once the investigation has been scoped and the plan written so that both the scope and plan can be discussed with them at the same time and acceptance obtained.
-The caseworker should therefore aim to cover the following points when contacting the complainant:
+The caseworker should therefore aim to cover the following points when contacting the complainant: - Verify the identity of the person we are calling (further information available here). - Discuss investigation scope, check that this is understood and accepted. - Discuss the investigation plan including key activity milestones and intended target date. - Explain how we will conduct the investigation including the difference between our provisional views and final reports. (establish the facts, look at what happened, what should have happened and whether there was a gap)

-47 More detailed information about the content provisional views should contain is available in section
+45 More detailed information about the content provisional views should contain is available in section

-- Verify the identity of the person we are calling (further information available here). - Discuss investigation scope, check that this is understood and accepted. - Discuss the investigation plan including key activity milestones and intended target date. - Explain how we will conduct the investigation including the difference between our provisional views and final reports. (establish the facts, look at what happened, what should have happened and whether there was a gap) - Identify any further useful information. - Establish any diversity issues, communication preferences or reasonable adjustments needed (further information available here). - Confirm the ongoing communication arrangements, give an overview of how we will conduct the case and provide estimated timescales.
+- Identify any further useful information. - Establish any diversity issues, communication preferences or reasonable adjustments needed (further information available here). - Confirm the ongoing communication arrangements, give an overview of how we will conduct the case and provide estimated timescales.

-(Note: if the caseworker undertaking the investigation is different to the one completing the assessment, they should also ensure they introduce themselves and provide their contact details.)
+(Note: if the caseworker undertaking the investigation is different to the one completing the further consideration of a case, they should also ensure they introduce themselves and provide their contact details.)